2. Flynn effect and other statistical studies

 Many arguments help to understand why this subject remains controversial; they arise from both the intrinsic sophistication of intelligence and the different initial premises of the models.

 The Flynn effect shows an increase in intelligence quotients in different countries.
 The results are generally accepted.

 The problem comes from the causes and interpretation of the facts presented.

 The most common views are:

 This view of the concept of intelligence is somewhat negative.

 Francis Galton (1822-1911), the cousin of Charles Darwin, indicated the necessity of using statistical methods to verify theories; thus, in his work Natural Inheritance (1889) he introduced the concept of line of regression from a survey comparing the statures of parents and their children.

 In his descriptive analysis, tall parents have tall children, but not so tall on average, and short parents have short children, but not so much.
 He denominated these observations a regression to the mean.

-Perhaps the phenomena in which the famous regression to the mean takes place can be explained in greater detail with a multifactor analysis approach.
+Perhaps the phenomena in which the famous regression to the mean takes place needs a multifactor analysis approach.

 There is no general agreement on the stability of these capacities throughout life, although it seems the average environmental influence is higher in early ages than maturity, which is contrary to expectations.

 Numerous works try to resolve the controversy on genetic and environmental influences on intelligence throughout the analysis of identical twin’s data.

 Identical twins correlate up to 0.87 as far as intelligence is concerned; in non-twin siblings, correlation oscillates around 0.55.
-This info comprises of an experience of Jensen in 1972, which led to his primary conclusion that 80% of the variance in a population, related to the figures of the intellectual quotient (IQ), can be explained by inherited factors.
+This info comprises of an experience of Jensen in 1972, which led to his primary conclusion that 80% of the variance in a population of the intellectual quotient (IQ) depends of inherited factors.